 Fit, sizing, and comfort

-The reviewed shoes are size US 13 Wide (corresponds to EUR 47 or UK 12), which fits well to my feet (28.95 cm length, average width).
-Size 13.5 Wide (EUR 47 ½ or UK 12.5) also fits well.
+The reviewed shoes are size US 13 Wide (corresponds to EUR 47 or UK 12), and they fit my feet well (28.95 cm length, average width).
+Size 13.5 Wide (EUR 47 ½ or UK 12.5) also provides a good fit and might be an even better choice for uneven terrain with steep ascents and descents.
 The main difference is that the latter is a bit longer and feels a bit roomier so it will fit wide and high-volume feet.
 The recommended size for my feet turned out to be too short.
-Additionally, the regular Ultra Raptors are too narrow and tight, especially in the toe box area (there’s a strong tendency to make hiking shoes more and more narrow; if you think that the La Sportiva Ultra Raptor II are an exception, see other models such as the Salomon Speedcross 5 and Salomon X Ultra 3 Mid GTX or their newer versions).
+Additionally, the regular Ultra Raptors tend to be too narrow and tight, especially in the toe box area.
+This is a common trend in hiking shoes, and if you think that the La Sportiva Ultra Raptor II is an exception, take a look at other models like the Salomon Speedcross 6 and Salomon X Ultra 3 Mid GTX, or the newer version of the latter.
 Thus keep in mind that the La Sportiva Ultra Raptor II size chart may be a bit misleading.

-To find the perfect width and length, i.e. the right fit for your feet, our recommendation is to try on both the regular and wide to compare (especially if you have average-width feet).
+To determine the ideal width and length for your feet, we recommend trying both regular and wide sizes, especially if you have average-width feet.
 Choose a shoe that fits properly to ensure the best performance and comfort.
-It is a good idea to have your foot measured by a professional at a running specialty store, or to measure your foot yourself (using a Brannock device or a similar tool).
-It is also important to try on the shoes and walk or run in them to ensure that they fit properly and feel comfortable on your feet.
+Professional measurement at a running specialty store or measuring your foot yourself (using a Brannock device or a similar tool) can help.
+Ensure the shoes feel comfortable during walking or running, allowing natural foot movement.
 In general, it is a good idea to choose a trail running shoe that is snug but not tight, and that allows for natural movement of the foot.
-In our case, the toe box of the ‘wide’ felt more spacious and fitted better than the toe box of the ‘regular’ design.
+In our case, the toe box of the ‘wide’ felt more spacious and comfortable than the ‘regular’ design.

 Once you get the proper fit for your feet, you will notice that the La Sportiva Ultra Raptor II are very comfy out of the box (no break-in period necessary).
 Moreover, they are easy to put on and take off and work great for trail hikes.
 The Ultra Raptor II shoes offer a secure, comfortable fit that allows for natural movement of the foot and helps to prevent blisters and other common foot injuries.
 However, while comfortable in most situations, these shoes may be unforgiving on the feet after a hard day on the trail.
 When negotiating overly technical terrain, alas, discomfort and soreness are inevitable.